Narsinghpur: Prehistory

 The axe, bow and arrows, and swords can be seen in the pictures.
 The rock paintings depict humans riding and playing with horses and elephants.
 Humans are also seen hunting animals like deers.
 Sheep, Wild boar, Buffaloes, and Barahsingha can also be seen.
 One of the rock paintings is of humans with armed axes and a peculiar headgear.
 Some of the paintings are of a clear red color similar to those found in Bhimbetika, while some are gray.
 Pictures have also been described in some script which is yet to be identified.
 It is within the radius of 150 kilometers from the Bhimbetka rockshelters of Raisen and about 100 km away from Adamgadh hills.

-Satvahan period
+The Satavahana period

-This area was under the rule of Satvahans from the second to fourth centuries AD, after which time it was under the Gupts when Samudra Gupt extended the borders of his kingdom.
+This area was a part of the Satavahana Empire from the 2nd to the 4th centuries CE, after which, it was annexed into the Gupta Empire during the reign of the Emperor Samudragupta.
 There is some historical evidence for Padi rule.
-There is no record of this area until the 9th century, when the Kalchuri kingdom was established.
+There is no record of this area until the 9th century CE, when the Kalachuri kingdom was established.
 The Kalchuri capital was near the Narmada river, later established at Tripuri.

-Gond Vansh

-After the establishment of Raj Gond Vansh, an era of peace and prosperity began in the area.
-This Vansh came to existence by Yadav Rao, who laid the foundation of a strong kingdom at a place called Garha–Katanga and started a process of strong mighty rule.
-One of the rulers, Sangram Shah (1500–1541) had established 52 Garh, of the Gond Dynasty.
-The fort of Chauragarh (Chougan) at Narsinghpur was constructed by Sangram Shah, which is still an evidence of bravery of Veer Narayan.
-He was son of Queen Rani Durgawati.